-5 Discussion and Conclusion
+5. Discussion and Conclusion

 Problem-based learning as a constructivist teaching method often plays an important role during teaching and learning process.
 As a result, PBL can provide meaningful learning experiences hence effective learning.
 This pedagogical approach hopefully will be able to produce graduate in the 21st century who should be able to transfer the knowledge to solve a real problem, make a judgment individually, have a broad perspective and insights into his/her field, have imaginative and creative powers, communicate and cooperate with others, utilize new technology and ready for lifelong learning.
+One of the most important skills for today's rapidly changing workforce is the skill in self-reflection.
+The highly motivated, self-directed learner with the skill in self-reflection will continue to unlearn, learn and relearn.

 The study showed that the students have a positive perception towards implement of PBL approach in calculus learning.
 It also increases their motivation to learn calculus and observe the applicability of calculus in real-life.
 According to the students, PBL approach is a group based which encourages them to gather information, take active role in lessons, hence increasing success and gaining self confidence amongst them.
+Learning in group provide students with the opportunity to share their thoughts, check understanding, exchange ideas and communicate with one another.
+Such interaction among students helps to enhance their motivation in the lesson as they engage in activities that are more interesting and meaningful to them.

 The main difference between PBL approach and teacher based method is to solve the problems in scenarios with the group and being forced to do research (learn to learn).
+PBL approach requires students to critically reflect on authentic problem situations, involving small group learning and selfdirected study.
+The teachers or lecturers empower students to control over their learning process, by valuing their contributions, by encouraging the expression of opinions and by helping them to explore mistakes.

 Teacher based approach in calculus are boring, decreased attention, knowledge thought to be gained were easily forgotten.
 Whilst in PBL approach students were able to undergo searching of information, sharing the knowledge gained in the group and making discussions, increase interactivity and the success motivated the students to improve their achievement and self confidence.
 PBL developed students to play an effective role during learning, thus as active learners students were lead to better performance by the end of the learning process.

 In conclusion, PBL in calculus will offer the advantages as it promotes collaborative and distributed learning; development of learners' critical thinking, evaluative and judgment/ decision making skills and enables new and inexperienced learners to access and learn from captured solutions of expert problem solvers.